-Gayle L. Capozzalo, was compensated \$1,250 for her services as the Compensation Committee Chairperson, \$1,250 for her services as a member of the Audit Committee and \$8,000 for meeting fees.

-Michael Allan Domb was compensated \$2,500 for meeting fees.
+Gayle L. Capozzalo received: (i) a retainer of \$1,750 for her services as the Compensation Committee Chairperson: (ii) a retainer of \$6,250 for her services as a member of the Audit Committee; and (iii) a retainer of \$500 for her services as a member of the Nominating and Governance Committee.
+Michael Allan Domb received a retainer of \$500 for his services as a member of the Compensation Committee.